 Our Patron Saint is Jesus’ Mother, Mary.
-Cardinal Stritch named our Parish Our Lady of Humility to commemorate the Marian Year being celebrated in 1954.
+Cardinal Stritch named our Church Our Lady of Humility to commemorate the Marian Year being celebrated in 1954.
 The Cardinal’s choice of name also reflected his fondness for the “Our Lady of Humility Chapel” in the old North American College in Rome where he had completed his studies.

 Marian Years are decided on and declared exclusively by the Pontiff of the Roman Catholic Church.
 In Church history, only two Marian Years were pronounced by Pope Pius XII and Pope John Paul II.
 In 1953, with the encyclical Fulgens Corona, Pope Pius ordered a Marian Year for 1954, the first in Church history.
 The year was filled with Marian initiatives, in the areas of mariology, cultural events, charity, and social gatherings.